 How Your PCB Layout Tools can Help You

 When I first started designing circuit boards, the drawing utilities in the older CAD systems that I used were extremely primitive.
-Some of the board data such as the drill locations was available, but most of the drawing elements had to be manually created.
+Some of the board data such as the drill locations were available, but most of the drawing elements had to be manually created.
 This meant that I spent a lot of time creating board outlines, detailed views, and other drawing elements.
 Fortunately, with the drawing utilities in Printed Circuit Board CAD systems today, you can easily create your fabrication drawing.

-You start from a blank drawing format that you either pull from a library or generate automatically, and then combine this with your design database.
+You start from a blank drawing format that you either pull from a library or generate automatically and then combine this with your design database.
 Fab notes can easily be composed and added to the drawing, or imported from a file.
 Drill charts will be automatically created and populated with the drill sizes used on the board.
 In addition, a variety of dimensioning modes can be easily added by pointing and clicking the mouse at the desired features to be dimensioned.

 If you are still manually creating your fabrication drawing, you owe it to yourself to investigate layout software with advanced drawing creation utilities.
 With the drawings linked to the design database, any changes made in the design will be immediately updated in the drawing.
-Not only will this help to reduce your workload, it will also help to eliminate manually created drawing errors.
+Not only will this help to reduce your workload, but it will also help to eliminate manually created drawing errors.

 With these ideas about the fab drawing in mind, you can work more effectively, and create more accurate drawings.
 As a bonus, you even got part of a crème brûlée recipe too (though, I’d still recommend following a recipe).
 Altium Designer is PCB design software that has an advanced drawing creation utility built into it.
-Draftsman will help you to create an error free fabrication drawing that will get your board built right the first time.
+Draftsman will help you to create an error-free fabrication drawing that will get your board built right the first time.

 Would you like to find out more about how Altium can help you in the creation of your Printed Circuit Board drawings?
 Talk to an expert at Altium.